-Help — my roommate's a lesbian!
+Help — My roommate's a lesbian!

-Originally Published: November 15, 1996 - Last Updated / Reviewed On: August 7, 2009
+Originally Published: November 15, 1996 - Last Updated / Reviewed On: September 13, 2013

 I need advice.
 I think that my roommate is a lesbian.
 Help!!!!!!!!!!!!!!!!!

 Once you've thoroughly considered your own feelings you may still want to talk to your roommate.
 What would you like to say to her?
-Perhaps it would help to write your thoughts and questions in a letter that you would not send, to clarify your feelings.
-You could talk with her about some of your thoughts, not by asking her to justify or explain herself, but by explaining your observations, your concerns, and your eagerness to learn.
+Perhaps it would help to write your thoughts and questions in a letter that you don’t send, to clarify your feelings.
+You could also talk with her about some of your thoughts — not asking her to justify or explain herself, but simply expressing your observations, your concerns, and your eagerness to learn.
 Then let her respond.
 She may or may not answer your questions about her sexuality directly; this is her choice.
-She may need your support and friendship, and could be afraid of losing it if she suspects you are uncomfortable with her orientation.
-If you are genuinely open to learning more, then let her know, without pressuring her to define or defend herself.
+She may need your support and friendship, and could be afraid of losing it because you are uncomfortable with her orientation.
+By keeping an open mind about her supposed sexual orientation, you can maintain a congenial living situation, and maybe even strengthen your friendship.

 Here's to appreciating people for who they are!